yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-A pager object that generates paging results for a given `TResult` dataset.
+A pager object that generates paging results for a given `TResult`dataset.

 <a name='P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Sorter'></a>
 ### Sorter `property`

 ##### Summary

-A sorter object that sorts a given `TSource` object based on a sorting enum parameter.
+A sorter object that sorts a given `TSource`object based on a sorting enum parameter.

 <a name='P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Source'></a>
 ### Source `property`

 ##### Summary

-The default source accessor implementation uses the injected [SourceAccessor](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-SourceAccessor 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.SourceAccessor') to access the source dataset.
+The default source accessor implementation uses the injected [SourceAccessor](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-SourceAccessor 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.SourceAccessor')to access the source dataset.

 <a name='P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-SourceAccessor'></a>
 ### SourceAccessor `property`